swet-dipstn/nvhieu0163/README.md

-- 👋 Hi, I’m @nvhieu0163
+- 👋 Hi, I’m @swet-dipstn.
+My name is Hieu Nguyen Vu.

-- 👀 I’m interested in learning new things
+- 🏫 I'm a Computer Science graduate student at UET-VNU, Vietnam.
+And currently working as a Data Engineer at a securities company in Hanoi.

-- 🌱 I’m currently learning Data Mining, Data Analyst/Science/Engineer, Big Data, Machine Learning
+- 🌱 My main areas of research and work are Data Mining, Data Analysis/Science/Engineering, Big Data, and Machine Learning.

+- 😻 I’m interested in learning new things, playing sports, and spending time with my family.

-- 💞️ I’m looking to collaborate on the DS&KT lab
+- 💞️ I’m looking to collaborate on

 - 📫 How to reach me (Đoán xem)